Zimbabwe’s opposition alleges ‘gigantic fraud’ in vote that extends the ZANU-PF party’s 43-year rule

 Zimbabwe has a history of disputed and sometimes violent elections in the more than four decades of ZANU-PF rule, most notably under autocratic former president Robert Mugabe, who was leader for 37 years and oversaw a period of economic collapse that gained Zimbabwe international notoriety.

-Mugabe’s regime also resulted in the United Stations and European Union applying sanctions on Zimbabwe for alleged human rights abuses.
+Mugabe’s regime also resulted in the United States and the European Union applying sanctions on Zimbabwe for alleged human rights abuses.
 Those sanctions are largely still in place.

 Mugabe was removed from power in a military-led coup in 2017 and replaced with Mnangagwa, his former vice president.
 The coup was widely popular and celebrated as a new dawn, but while Mnangagwa promised an era of freedom and prosperity, critics have alleged the former guerrilla fighter nicknamed “the crocodile” has become as repressive as his predecessor.